 Harlem Hebrew Language Academy Charter School

-Harlem Hebrew Language Academy Charter School opened in August 2013 and currently serves 298 students in Kindergarten through Third Grade.
-It plans to add a grade each year, expanding in the future to an academically rigorous K-8 curriculum which includes intensive instruction in the Hebrew language through a partial-immersion approach.
+Harlem Hebrew Language Academy Charter School opened in August 2013 and serves students in Kindergarten through Eighth Grade.
+It offers an academically rigorous K-8 curriculum which includes intensive instruction in the Hebrew language through a partial-immersion approach.

 Harlem Hebrew explores the culture and history of Israel and its immigrant communities to relate the Hebrew language to its natural context and to explore cultural diversity by studying those communities’ unique history of interaction with almost every world culture and people.
 It features a specialized social studies curriculum being developed in partnership with the Schomburg Center for Research in Black Culture focusing on Harlem’s history as a focal point of migration and immigration.
 All students at Harlem Hebrew participate in service learning and community service projects infused with values of social responsibility, citizenship, and respect for others.